Joel Embiid: 2021–22 season: First scoring title

 On 18 April, during Game 2 of the first round of the playoffs, Embiid recorded a double-double of 31 points and 11 rebounds in a 112–97 win over the Toronto Raptors.
-On April 20, during Game 3 of the first round, Embiid scored a game-winning three-pointer with under 1 second left in overtime against the Raptors.
+On 20 April, during Game 3 of the first round, Embiid scored a game-winning three-pointer with under 1 second left in overtime against the Raptors.
 He finished the game with 33 points and 13 rebounds.
 During that game, Embiid injured his thumb and was relegated to a soft cast for the second half of the game and during the following Friday practice.
 After the game it was reported that he was experiencing "pain and discomfort".
 Although Embiid played through the pain in Game 4 and scored 21 points and had eight rebounds, the 76ers fell to the Toronto Raptors in a 110–102 loss.
 It was later reported that Embiid would require surgery on the thumb, but that he would postpone the surgery until the end of the 76ers' season.
-On 28 April, Embiid had 33 points, 10 rebounds, and three blocks to lead the 76ers to a 132–97 win in Game 6 to end their first round series.
+On 28 April, Embiid had 33 points, 10 rebounds and three blocks to lead the 76ers to a 132–97 win in Game 6 to end their first round series.
 The next day, the Sixers announced that Embiid had suffered a mild concussion and a right orbital fracture and would be out indefinitely.
-The injuries occurred in the fourth quarter of Game 6, when power forward Pascal Siakam hit Embiid while driving to the basketball net.
 Because of the injury, Embiid missed the first two games of the Eastern Conference Semifinals where Philadelphia would go on to lose to Miami in six games.

-On May 30, Embiid underwent right thumb surgery and a procedure on his left index finger.
+On 30 May, Embiid underwent right thumb surgery and a procedure on his left index finger.